 Metadata helps a reseller sell or catalog an eBook.
 Search Engine Optimized content linked to the eBook boosts the digital search availability of your eBook.
 Ignoring metadata will result in loss of sales opportunities due to a failure of the buyer to locate your digital publication.

 12. You forgot to take necessary precautions against piracy:

 Piracy and duplication of content will result in revenue loss for writers and publishers.
-Digital publishing platforms offer DRM (Digital Rights Management) protection while creating an eBook.
+Digital publishing platforms offer DRM protection (Digital Rights Management) while creating an eBook.
 This protects copyrighted content in an encrypted state.

 This was a comprehensive list summarizing the key mistakes authors and publishers should avoid while creating an eBook.
 Publishing and distributing eBooks can be beneficial for both independent writers as well as businesses.
 Writers and Publishers should be agile enough to realize this opportunity which can generate more revenues and more web traffic along with numerous other benefits.
 Partnering with a performance-oriented digital publishing platform can make digital publishing and eBook creation journey smooth.